GoogleCloudPlatform/google-cloud-gemserver/README.md

 ### Basic Prerequisites
-  1) Create a Google Cloud Platform (GCP) project. exist.
-Ensure billing is enabled.
+  1) Create a Google Cloud Platform (GCP) project.
   2) Install and setup the [gcloud SDK](https://cloud.google.com/sdk/downloads).
 Currently, versions 161+ are supported.
   3) Authenticate gcloud by using a [service account](https://cloud.google.com/docs/authentication/getting-started) or [application default credentials](https://developers.google.com/identity/protocols/application-default-credentials).
   Using a service account is the recommended method for authentication; application default credentials should only be used for development purporses.
 Read this [authentication guide](docs/authentication.md) for more information.
   4) Running acceptance or performance tests requires you to have the Cloud SQL proxy running with your Cloud SQL instance.
 Visit this [link](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy) to learn how to install and run it (steps 3 and 5 can be skipped).

 ### Typical Workflow
   1) Deploy a gemserver by running: `google-cloud-gemserver create --use-proj YOUR_PROJECT_ID`.
 This deploys the gemserver in a Google App Engine project as the default service.
 It also creates a new Cloud SQL instance with machine type db-f1-micro.
-Note that this machine type is only recommended for development / testing and is not under the CLoud SQL SLA coverage.
+Note that this machine type is only recommended for development / testing and is not under the Cloud SQL SLA coverage.
   2) Generate a key (referred to as my-key) by running `google-cloud-gemserver create_key` for your gemserver.
 By default, this generates a key with both read and write permissions.
 For more information about keys, read [this](docs/key.md).
   3) Add this key to your bundle config by running `bundle config http://gemserver-url.com/private/ my-key` where gemserver-url is the same as your project's url, e.g. http://my-project.appspot.com/private/.
 This is necessary to download gems.
   4) Add this key to your gem credentials as my-key (in ~/.gem/credentials): `:my-key: [KEY]` This is necessary to push gems (if the key has write permission).